tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 specific forwarding treatment (scheduling and drop policy)  on to packets that carry the respective Diffserv code point.
 This document proposes a solution based on the Diffserv model to realize network slicing in IP/MPLS networks.
-The proposed solution is agnostic to the path control technology used in the network slice policy domain and allows service differentiation of traffic within a given network slice.